muhammad-tamim/JavaScript-notes/README.md

 #### async/await:

-async and await are modern JavaScript keywords that allow you to write asynchronous code that looks like synchronous code.
-They are used to work with Promises more cleanly.
+async and await are modern JavaScript keywords that let you write asynchronous code in a way that looks like synchronous code.
+They make working with Promises cleaner and easier to read.

-- async - Used to declare an async function that returns a Promise if the promise resolved.
+- async - Used to declare an async function that returns a Promise that resolves when the function is finished running.
 - await - Used inside an async function to pause execution until a Promise resolves.If the Promise is rejected, it throws an error that you can catch with try...catch.
+  - await fetch() --> fetch(url) returns a Promise --> await pauses the async function until that fetch Promise resolves --> Once resolved, the variable response becomes a Response object
+  - await response.json(); --> response.json() also returns a Promise --> await waits until that Promise resolves --> Once resolved, data becomes a JavaScript object.

+Note:

-Note: Normally, try...catch only works for synchronous code.
-However, when you use await, JavaScript pauses execution like it does for synchronous code — that allowing try...catch to catch async errors just like sync ones.
-This is why try...catch works with await, even though the operation is asynchronous.
+Normally, try...catch only catches synchronous errors.
+But when you use await, JavaScript temporarily pauses the function — so the asynchronous error behaves like a synchronous one.
+That’s why try...catch works perfectly with await even though the operation is asynchronous.

 ```js
 // Without arrow function